ojalaquellueva/nsr/README.md

 2. Set up MySQL database
    * Create empty NSR database.
    * Create admin-level and select-only NSR database users, using user names and passwords of your choice.
-3. Copy read-only database config file (db_config-example.php) as db_config.php to location outside the application directory and set the parameters.
+3. Copy read-only database config file (`db_config-example.php`) as `db_config.php` to location outside the application directory and set the parameters.
-4. Copy write-access database config file (db_configw-example.php) as db_configw.php to location outside the application directory and set the parameters.
+4. Copy write-access database config file (`db_configw-example.php`) as `db_configw.php` to location outside the application directory and set the parameters.
-5. Copy or rename example parameters file (params.example.php) to params.php to same location (inside the main application directory) and set the parameters.
+5. Rename example parameters file `params.example.php` to `params.php` and set parameters.
-6. Prepare NSR database checklist data sources and set database parameters as described in nsr_db/README.md
+6. Prepare NSR database checklist data sources and set database parameters as described in `nsr_db/README.md`
 7. Build NSR database
 8. The following file is used only by the web service and may be removed: